Problem-Solving Sociology

 Upcoming Events

-(Sign up HERE to present at a virtual coffee hour or HERE to present at the problem-solving ethnography workshop.)
+(Sign up here to present at a virtual coffee hour or here to present at the problem-solving ethnography workshop.)

-Friday, Nov.
-3, 2023 at 12PM Pacific / 3PM Eastern
+Friday, May 3, 2024 at 12pm Pacific / 3pm Eastern

-Virtual Coffee Hour with Adam D. Reich
+Virtual Coffee Hour with Neil Gong and Alex Barnard

 Mirta Toledo, "Pure Diversity"